The 3 Critical Stages of Event Feedback

 We use post-event surveys for our user conferences and roundtable events to figure out what went well, what could be improved and what attendees liked and didn’t like.
 This helps us improve our strategy, adjust schedules and set contracts for future events using real feedback and anecdotes from our clients and potential clients.

-Every post-event survey will look different, but post-event surveys should deliver success metrics, expose areas for future improvement or growth and drive future event strategy.
+Every post-event survey will look different with different event survey questions, but post-event surveys should deliver success metrics, expose areas for future improvement or growth and drive future event strategy.
 Be sure you also include an open-ended question so attendees can leave any feedback they want.